ajhenley/gitbook/peoplefinder.md

 Before you submit the project make sure you arer are closing the database connection.
 If you don't it will remain allocated.
 After running your project a number of times Eclipse will run out of memory.
 You'll get an error message from Oracle.

 ####Submit SQL Scripts in GitHub
 When submitting database projects to GitHub. include your SQL Scripts.
-You can create a folder in your project and they will be submitted to GitHub.
-That way if you need to rebuild your database you have the latest version under source control.
+Create a folder in your project.
+That folder will be uploaded to GitHub.
+If you need to rebuild your database you have the latest version under source control.